 Case Conferences and Core Didactic Curriculum

 The faculty didactics are curated by the Chief Resident for Research and Education and cover most topics tested on Internal Medicine Boards.
-Attendings from every Internal Medicine specialty, with the addition of Neurology, Psychology, and Radiology, are invited to discuss high yield topics with an emphasis on physical diagnosis and patient management.
-The smartphone-based Polleverywhere system is used for anonymous Q&A to facilitate audience interaction when applicable.
+Attendings from every Internal Medicine specialty, with the addition of Neurology, Psychology, and Radiology, are invited to discuss high-yield topics with an emphasis on physical diagnosis and patient management.

-There are also opportunities for trainees to participate in Narrative Medicine or Medical Spanish classes held monthly and still receive conference credit.
-Throughout the year, there will also be a wellness week to discuss topics to lower burnout, an ethics week, and an urban global health week as well.
-During those specially tailored weeks, topics in medical ethics, prison healthcare and global medicine are covered.
+Throughout the year, we augment the curriculum with wellness week to discuss topics to lower burnout, an ethics week, and an urban global health week.
+During those specially tailored weeks, topics in medical ethics and global medicine are covered.

 In addition to the lecture series noted above, we hold a monthly ‘Residents’ Meeting’ led by the Program Director and Chief Residents.
 Topics include everything from resident recruitment to ‘state-of-the-residency’ issues to research and educational opportunities.
 A monthly “Resident Lopata Legend of the Month” is granted to one individual who goes above and beyond the call of duty.
 Items of change are also discussed, and when implemented, feedback is obtained in this and other settings.

 The Summer Educational Series is geared towards interns.
 These lectures cover a wide range of high yield topics including Pain Management, Inpatient Diabetes Management, offerings at the School of Public Health, How to find a Mentor, and How to Get a Research Project Started.
 These are offered once a week for the first two months of internship.
 It is required for all first year trainees, but open to all residents.